All-Round Champion: Format

 On Competition Day, the athletes all compete either individually or as a team (depending on the sport) in the sport.
-This where The Advantage comes into play, as the athlete in possession of it, would get an advantage in the competition, which could increase their chances of landing on The Podium.
+This is where The Advantage comes into play, as the athlete in possession of it, gets an advantage in the competition, which could increase their chances of landing on The Podium.

-At the end of the competition, would come The Podium.
-Where The Shoutouts and The Medals would be awarded.
-Shoutouts are individual awards worth ten points where the sport star would call out two athletes on their work ethic and improvement during the week.
+At the end of the competition, would come The Podium, where the Shoutouts and The Medals are awarded.
+Shoutouts are individual awards worth ten points where the sport star acknowledges two athletes for their work ethic and improvement during the week.

 The Medals are awards handed out to three (or more, depending on the sport) athletes who did the best in The Competition.
-Three medals would be handed out.
-One bronze, one silver and one gold, The Medals would also translate to points on The Leaderboard.
+Three medals are handed out: one bronze, one silver and one gold.
+The Medals also translate to points on The Leaderboard.

-All the athletes who participated in the competition and did not receive a medal, nor a shoutout, would receive five points.
+All the athletes who participated in the competition and did not receive a medal, nor a shoutout receive five points.

-The Leaderboard would keep track of each athletes progress in points throughout the competition.
-A visual of The Leaderboard would air at the end of The Podium.
+The Leaderboard keeps track of each athlete's progress in points throughout the competition.
+A visual of The Leaderboard airs at the end of The Podium.

-This format would continue until after the final sport, where the athletes would compete in the ARC-athlon.
+This format continues until after the final sport, where the athletes compete in the ARC-athlon.

-In the ARC-athlon, all of the ten athletes would compete in five different events to gain more points to their final point tally.
-These events (except the team events) would still follow the point system of the medals, but also depending on how they placed in the event, they would also be awarded a certain number of points.
+In the ARC-athlon, all of the ten athletes compete in five different events to gain more points to their final point tally.
+These events (except the team events) still follow the point system of the medals, but also depending on how they placed in the event, they would also be awarded a certain number of points.